rust-lang/rust/text/0000-simd-infrastructure.md

 external crates, not `std`.

 This makes it much easier to support functionality only "occasionally" available with Rust's preexisting `cfg` system.
-If it were in `std`, there would need to be some highly delayed `cfg` system so that functions that only work with (say) AVX-2 support:
+There's no way for `std` to conditionally provide an API based on the target features used for the final artifact.
+Building `std` in every configuration is certainly untenable.
+Hence, if it were to be in `std`, there would need to be some highly delayed `cfg` system to support that sort of conditional API exposure.

-- don't break compilation on systems that don't support it, but
-- are still usable on systems that do support it.

 With an external crate, we can leverage `cargo`'s existing build
 infrastructure: compiling with some target features will rebuild with